jaredly/j3/Roadmap.md

+## Doin a reboot

+### Basic Identifier Edit

+- [x] selection (represent, render, move)
+- [x] click, shift+click
+- [ ] shift+drag
+  - so the thing about shift drag, is it's going to be impacting much more than just one thing.
+    Sooo given that in part it'll have to be handled higher up, should I do that already? oRRR should I allow the in-node drag to just be handled locally, but the external drag to be up the chain? that sounds pretty good actually.

 ## Ok so
 do I really need the /renderable/ stuff?
 And the nestedNodes dealio? like ... does it do anything for me?